jason3067812/ElderMeme_Defender/README.md

 ## Introduction

-This side project aims to deal with those elder who always like to send boring and duplicate meme in the group chat.
+This side project is designed to address the issue of elders who frequently send boring and repetitive memes in group chats.

 ## Method